PaperMC/docs/docs/paper/dev/getting-started/project-setup/project-setup.md

 :::note

-If you want to streamline the process of testing a plugin, you can use the [Run-Paper](https://github.com/jpenilla/run-paper) Gradle task.
+If you want to streamline the process of testing a plugin, you can use the [Run-Task](https://github.com/jpenilla/run-task) Gradle plugin.
 It will automatically download a Paper server and run it for you.

 :::